-Unless the people you live with or talk to are nurses, it will be hard for them to understand exactly what the problem is and why you feel the way you do.
+If the people you live with or talk to our nurses, it will be easier for them to understand exactly the problem and why you feel the way you do.

-This is why having good relationships in the workplace is so important; these are the people who will truly understand and may even be able to help with advice.
+This is why having good relationships in the workplace is so important; these people will truly understand and may even be able to help with advice.

 Whatever the case, talking about the issues and taking some time to reflect can be extremely useful in terms of relieving burnout or preventing it from happening in the first place.